tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-18.md

 * Q: How can I add spawns using spawn.json?
     * A: You can't. `spawn.json` can only RESTRICT spawns.
 To add spawns you use the new `spawner.json`
     * A: `spawner.json` is used to ADD spawns. `spawn.json` is used to RESTRICT spawns
+    * A: Even removing restrictions from spawning is considered ADDING spawns and can't be done with `spawn.json` alone.
+Add rules to `spawner.json` and then use `spawn.json` to refine the conditions

 * Q: Why can't I seem to control mobs from mod 'X' using `spawn.json`?
     * A: Occasionally modded mobs don't follow the rules completely.
 It may help in such situations to use `'onjoin': true` in your rule